GeertArien/jekyll-theme-munky/README.md

 # munky

-*Munky is jekyll theme for portfolio websites*.
+*Munky is a jekyll theme for portfolio websites*.
 It features a blog, project, photography and about page.

 [Theme preview](http://www.geertarien.com)